baileyp/advent-of-code-2023/notes/day2.md

 ```

 The puzzle for part two would make this structure much easier to work with, so the first thing I'm going to do is
-attempt to use CP to do a refactor of part 1 based on the new has structure.
+attempt to use CP to do a refactor of part 1 based on the new hash structure.

 > I'd like to refactor this function so that when given the `input`
 >